vjirgale/BIMkit/BlocklyRuleEditor/README.md

 ![plot](./Images/BlockToJson3.PNG)<br>
 After following these steps open/refresh the block application in a browser.
 If you open the property category you should see the newly created block.<br>
 ![plot](./Images/BlockToJson4.PNG)<br>
 If you try to connect this block to another you will realize it won't work.
-The accepted input of the object check must be changed before we can attach this new block.
+The accepted input of the object check must be changed before we can attach this new block.<br>
 ![plot](./Images/BlockToJson5.PNG)<br>

 ### 3. Translate block to json
+At this point you should be able to add the specialproperty block to an objectcheck block.
+If you do this an alert message should pop up warning you that the new block is not integrated in the translation from block to JSON.
+To integrate this new block we must add a new file "SpecialPropertyTranslate.js" and update the Translate script of the objectblock.
+If this block could be connected to other blocks, the translate file for those blocks would need to be updated as well.<br>
+First create a new js file called **SpecialPropertyTranslate.js** in the folder BlockToRuleTranslate.
+In this file a function called "TranslateSpecialProperty" must be created.
+The purpose of this function is to translate a special property block into a design rule component object.<br>
+//image